PrintM3D/Quad-Fusion-Docs/electrical-guides/duet-maestro-wiring.md

 1. Allows for internal 5V power when Vin \(24V\) is connected
 2. Fan voltage jumper, B FAN2, set to 5V for nozzle fan
 3. Fan voltage jumper, A Always-on-fan set to Vin for cold-section fan
 4. and 5.
-Only one Z-motor on the Promega, so jumpers are required to properly connect Z-motor to the stepper motor driver.
+Only one Z-motor on the Crane, so jumpers are required to properly connect Z-motor to the stepper motor driver.

 ### Before you continue